How Romania's most powerful politician ended up in jail

 During that time, the Social-Democrat party has repeatedly sought to defy the European Commission and tens of thousands of domestic protestors to push through various measures aimed at shielding politicians from the law.

-In January 2017 the government adopted an emergency ordinance which decriminalized abuse of office, which would have which protected Dragnea, but was subsequently forced to back down.
+In January 2017 the government adopted an emergency ordinance that decriminalised abuse of office, which would have protected Dragnea, but was subsequently forced to back down.

 As the trial regarding the fictitious employment at the child protection agency unfolded, the social-democrat government launched an attack at the Constitutional Courton the panel of judges that were to rule in this case.